hyperledger/indy-hipe/text/rich-schemas/README.md

 were transformed and ordered according to the mapping referenced in the credential definition.

+Note: The anonymous credential signature scheme used by Indy is [Camenisch-Lysyanskaya signatures][CL-signatures].
+It is the use of this signature scheme in combination with rich schema objects that necessitates a mapping object.
+If another signature schemes is used which does not have the same requirements, a mapping object may not be necessary or a different mapping object may need to be defined.

 ### Encodings
 All attribute values to be signed in a verifiable credential must be transformed into 256-bit integers in order to support the current